atwilliams88dev/mound_city_app/development-info.md

 <ul>
     <li>If you want to make changes to your main.css page you will need to rebuild webpack because its generated</li>
 </ul>

+# Code Splitting

+We are using webpack for code splitting our JS on the client side.
+Every page should have a directory inside the static/scripts/src directory.
+This directory should have a corresponding section within the
+Webpack config entry section.
+This keeps us from sending bloat.